prikhi/pencil/docs/source/reference/behaviours.rst

 Attr
 ----

-This behaviour is used to assign value to a specific XML attribute of the target object.
+This behaviour is used to assign a value to a specific XML attribute of the target object.
 Value and name (and optional namespace URI) are specified in the input arguments of the behaviour.

 Target object
 ^^^^^^^^^^^^^

-All kind of objects.
+Any object.

 XML Syntax
 ^^^^^^^^^^